jiegec/ctf-writeups/2025-08-08-why2025/misc/just-one-line.md

 # Just One Line

-Solve the perl onliner:
+We need to solve the Perl one-liner:

 ```shell
 echo ${FLAG} | perl -ple '$n=()=/./g;$_=~s/./$|--?ord($&)%$n:ord($&)-$^F**5/eg'
 ```

-The flag format is known, so enumerate prefix and find the best prefix until the whole flag is found:
+The flag format is known, so we can enumerate prefixes and find the best match until we discover the entire flag:

 ```python
 import subprocess